lukasroegner/homebridge-dyson-pure-cool/README.md

 **isTemperatureSensorEnabled**: If set to `true`, a separate temperature sensor is exposed.
 Only used for non-heating devices.
 If set to `false`, the temperature is added as characteristic to the air purifier (does not show up in the Apple Home app).
 Defaults to `false`.

+**isTemperatureIgnored**: If set to `true`, the temperature measurement is completely ignored and not exposed.
+Can only used for non-heating devices.
+Defaults to `false`.

 **temperatureOffset**: Negatively or positively offset the value reported by the temperature sensor before exposing it to HomeKit.
 Provide the value in degree Celsius.

 **isHumiditySensorEnabled**: If set to `true`, a separate humidity sensor is exposed.
 Only used for non-humidifier devices.
 If set to `false`, the humidity is added as characteristic to the air purifier (supported in the Apple Home app).
 Defaults to `false`.

+**isHumidityIgnored**: If set to `true`, the humidity measurement is completely ignored and not exposed.
+Can only used for non-humidifier devices.
+Defaults to `false`.

 **humidityOffset**: Negatively or positively offset the value reported by the humidity sensor before exposing it to HomeKit.
 Provide the value in degree Celsius.

 **isAirQualitySensorEnabled**: If set to `true`, a separate air quality sensor is exposed.
 If set to `false`, the air quality is added as characteristic to the air purifier (supported in the Apple Home app).
+Defaults to `false`.

+**isAirQualityIgnored**: If set to `true`, the air quality measurements are completely ignored and not exposed.
 Defaults to `false`.

 **isSingleSensorAccessoryModeEnabled**: If set to `true`, all sensors are exposed to HomeKit in a single accessory instead of multiple accessories.
 Only has an effect if the previous settings for enabling sensors are set to `true`.
 Defaults to `false`.